HMS Pickle (1800): Battle of Trafalgar

 One of the women was floating, completely naked, holding onto an oar; she was brought on board the schooner wearing a pair of seaman's trousers that a seaman on the boat that picked her up had taken off and given to her.
 Later she recounted how she had had to fight off a number of men who had tried to take her oar.
-The prisoners in Pickle outnumbered her crew three-to-one, and were heard plotting to take her over to take her into Cadiz.
+The prisoners in Pickle outnumbered her crew three-to-one, and were heard plotting to take her over to take her into Cádiz.
 Pickle's crew kept a particularly sharp watch over the prisoners, and nothing happened.

 Pickle was the first ship to bring the news of Nelson's victory at Trafalgar to Great Britain, arriving at Falmouth on 4 November 1805, after a hard voyage in bad weather.
 Vice Admiral Collingwood, who had assumed command after the death of Nelson, chose her to carry his dispatches describing the battle and announcing Nelson's death.
 Collingwood sent Pickle, captained by Lapenotière, back to Britain with the dispatches telling of the great victory.
 This was a signal honour for any junior officer, as it almost guaranteed promotion.
 After arriving in Falmouth, Lapenotière took a post chaise to London to deliver the dispatches to the Admiralty, stopping 21 times to change horses.
 The Admiralty duly promoted him to Commander for this service, and the Committee of the Lloyd's Patriotic Fund gave him a sword worth 100 guineas and £500 in cash.
 The route that Lapenotière travelled is now known as The Trafalgar Way.